-The herbicide can be applied as a spot treatment to individual plants, using hand-held equipment, or as an overall spray using machine-mounted spray booms.
-In the latter instance, total weed control of all vegetation will occur and it may be necessary to reseed the treated area with grass and other native plants (see Re-vegetation below).
-Where herbicide treatment is required latter in the season and plants are tall or where accessibility is problematic, e.g. river banks, a long lance sprayer is useful.
-Weedwiping removes the risk of damaging surrounding vegetation but is only feasible for only a few plants and at an early stage in growth.
+Herbicide can be applied as a spot treatment to individual plants, using hand-held equipment, or as an overall spray using machine-mounted spray booms.
+In the latter instance, total weed control of all vegetation will occur and it may be necessary to reseed the treated area with grass and other native plants (see Revegetation below).
+Where herbicide treatment is required later in the season and plants are tall or where accessibility is problematic, e.g. river banks, a long lance sprayer is useful.
+Indeed, in most circumstances, a long lance should be utilised to ensure a safe distance is maintained between the operator and the plants.
+Weedwiping removes the risk of damaging surrounding vegetation but is only feasible for a small number of plants and at an early stage in growth.

-Herbicide application is best undertaken when the plants have grown to about 50 cm in height with full leaves to receive the chemical which is usually about late April.
-The site should be monitored in late June-July to check for new plants or any plants that had been missed.
-Repeat treatment, either spot or blanket spraying should be undertaken.
-Herbicide application will not kill seed in the seed bank and monitoring and herbicide applications must be repeated annually over 3-5 years to eradicate new plants growing in subsequent years though the numbers decrease significantly from one year to the next (see Seed bank and dispersal section above).
-This should be sustained until there is at least one clear year with no Giant Hogweed plants.
+Herbicide application is best undertaken when the plants have grown to about 50 cm in height with full leaves to receive the chemical, which is usually about mid-late April (or March if there is an early spring).
+The site should be monitored in May-early June to check for new plants or any plants that have been missed.
+Repeat treatment, either spot or blanket spraying, should be undertaken.
+Be aware that aminopyralid + triclopyr is only approved for one application per year on giant hogweed and so, if follow-up spot treatments are required, it is best to use glyphosate for this purpose.

+Herbicide application will not kill seed in the seed bank and monitoring and herbicide applications must be repeated annually over 3-5 years to eradicate new plants growing in subsequent years.
+Numbers of plants will decrease significantly from one year to the next (see Seed Bank and Dispersal section above).
+This should be sustained until there is at least one clear year with no new giant hogweed plants.

-Giant Hogweed may occur in large dense infestations.
+Giant hogweed may occur in large dense infestations.
 In such situations, it may be necessary for two or more visits to be made to permit operator access to these areas.
 The first spray will be to all accessible areas and the subsequent sprays to the inner areas, where initially access may not have been possible or safe for the operatives to work in.

-Stem injection is an option for Giant Hogweed with a label recommendation (Roundup Pro Bio) of 2 ml of product per stem (either neat or applied as 10 ml of a 20% solution).
-However since Giant Hogweed is easily and safely killed using conventional spraying technology and stem injection runs a risk of the bio hazardous sap being sprayed back at the operative during this process, this should only be done where a specific risk assessment has been done and where knapsack spot treatment cannot be used.
-(Note: Client specification of stem injection would not normally be sufficient justification for choosing this method, if there is a safer alternative).
-In addition to this, the resultant seedling growth would be too small to stem inject, so if knapsack spraying is not permitted than alternative methods may need to be selected (see above).
+Stem injection is an option for giant hogweed with a glyphosate product carrying a suitable label recommendation but, since giant hogweed is easily and safely killed using conventional spraying technology and stem injection runs a risk of the bio hazardous sap being sprayed back at the operative during this process, this should only be conducted where a specific risk assessment has been carried out and where knapsack spot treatment cannot be used.
+(Note: Client specification of stem injection would not normally be sufficient justification for choosing this method if there is a safer alternative).
+In addition to this, the resultant seedling growth would be too small to stem inject, so if knapsack spraying is not permitted, alternative methods may need to be selected (see above).

-After the control of the majority of the site, assuming that the area is to remain green, it should be re-vegetated as soon as feasible (see below).
+After the control of the majority of the site, assuming that the area is to remain green, it should be revegetated as soon as feasible (see below).